 Once you sign up for the LEM course, in his first email, Chaperon is not shy about putting it all upfront.
 He opens the loop on his product almost immediately.

 In his email, he’s not pitching you right off the bat.

 After a few testimonials, Chaperon kind of cuts it off there.
 The loop is still open, though.

-Even if you’re not familiar with AutoResponder Madness, by this point, you’re intrigued and excited.
-You see these big names saying how this is an amazing course and how it’s worth a lot more than what you’re being charged.
+Even if you’re not familiar with AutoResponder Madness, you’re still intrigued and excited by this point.
+You see these big names saying how this is an amazing course and that it’s worth a lot more than what you’re being charged.